 What Happens if You Miss the FAFSA Deadline?

 Missing the FAFSA deadline isn’t good.
-If you don’t submit the form by the June 30, 2021 deadline, you likely won’t be eligible to receive federal financial aid.
+If you don’t submit the form by the June 30 deadline, you likely won’t be eligible to receive federal financial aid.
 You’ll have to wait until October 1 to submit the form to receive aid for the next academic year.

 If you miss the deadline for your state or college, it’s still worth the effort of filling out the FAFSA and submitting it.
 Some states and schools may still have funds to provide to late applicants.

 But, the amount you receive is likely to be lower than it would have been if you’d applied before the final deadline.

 Regardless of why you missed the FAFSA deadline, take some steps to make sure you don’t miss it again.
 Gather the necessary information before the October 1 release of the FAFSA for the next academic year and submit your application as quickly as possible.